-This page can be treated as continuation of the topic I covered in the previous post, where we concentrate on exploring when a portrait is just a headshot – or what makes headshot be different from the traditional portrait photography and takes its place as a photography genre on its own.
+This article can be treated as a continuation of the topic being covered in the previous post, where we focused on exploring when a portrait is just a headshot – or what makes headshot different from the traditional portrait photography and takes its place as a photography genre on its own.

-So let’s dive and explore what is the essence of portrait photography and gain a better understanding of how to approach and use it.
-This exploration will also lead us to a better understanding of how and why sub genres, such as headshot photography, are unique on their own way – creating their own niches on the fields of professional photography.
+So let’s dive in and explore what is the essence of portrait photography and gain a better understanding of how to approach and use it.
+This exploration will also lead us to a better understanding of how and why sub-genres, such as headshot photography, are unique in their way – creating their own niches on the fields of professional photography.

 What is Portrait photography?

 There are many ways, upon the intended use, to photographing portraits.
-In contrast to wedding, headshots or family portraits, where simpler approach can be the norm, examples of portrait photography used in advertising, or fine art, are created in more complex and creative way requiring more resources.
+In contrast to a wedding, headshot or family portraits, where a simpler approach can be the norm, examples of portrait photography used in advertising, or fine art, are created in a more complex and creative way requiring more resources.

-Commissioning and the demand for portrait photography is the main factor for the variety of styles, approaches and sub genres we recognise today – branching out, finding implementation upon usage, budget and sectors (as illustrated on the graphic bellow).
+Commissioning and the demand for portrait photography is the main factor for the variety of styles, approaches and sub-genres we recognize today – branching out, finding implementation upon usage, budget and sectors (as illustrated on the graphic below).

 Of the great civilizations, the Greeks probably came the closest to depicting the human face in what could be called “realistic portrait”.

-Portrait photography carry the legacy of everything portraiture was before the developing of the medium of photography – depiction of people.
-Of course the new medium introduced a whole new range of specifics and meanings to the entire process of visualizing people.
+Portrait photography carries the legacy of everything portraiture was before the developing of the medium of photography – depiction of people.
+Of course, the new medium introduced a whole new range of specifics and meanings to the entire process of visualizing people.

 A photographic camera was the new revolutionary medium, not painting or carving but capturing the accurate physical appearance of the subject sitting in front of the camera.